Bilal-qureshi0/Hackathon/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+I have created this project to showcase my skills in coding and understanding framework of Next.js.
+This will also help me to know where I am lacking.
+Firstly I brainstormed the layout I was given with than I started coding with the basics like making pages, comp and routing them.
+Than added design and responsiveness to the layout.
+Copy and paste Vercel link to view website.